aimldl/envs-and-tools/kubernetes/how_to/install_kubernetes_on_raspberry_pi.md

 ## Installing k3s

-There are two ways to install k3s: manual installation vs. installation with Ansible. k3s will be installed manually in this article because the purpose is to gain some experience with k8s.
+There are two ways to install k3s: manual installation and installation with Ansible. k3s will be installed manually in this article because the purpose is to gain some experience with k8s.

 For more information, refer to "[k3s](https://k3s.io/) > [Docs](https://rancher.com/docs/k3s/latest/en/) > [Quick-Start Guide](https://rancher.com/docs/k3s/latest/en/quick-start/)" to learn about the installation commands.
 For more details on installation, refer to "[k3s](https://k3s.io/) > [Docs](https://rancher.com/docs/k3s/latest/en/) > [Installation](https://rancher.com/docs/k3s/latest/en/installation/)".